mclaughlinliam3/NetTracer3D/source/process_menu.rst

 'Process -> Calculate Network -> Calculate Proximity Network...'
 -------------------------------------------------------
 * This method is used to connect objects in the nodes channel based on whether they are within some user-defined distance of each other.
-* Please see :doc:`quickstart` for a brief walkthrough about using this function.
+* Please see :doc:`proximity` for a brief walkthrough about using this function.
 * Selecting this function will show the following menu:

 .. image:: _static/process1.png